Application: AUV launch and recovery

 The LARS can be adapted to a variety of vessels but is currently being tested on the C-Worker 5 autonomous surface vessel.
 The C-Worker 5 ASV has also been equipped with a Wi-Fi data recovery system so that data can be backed up from the AUV to the ASV to preserve information and allow for a more reliable transmission to the shore.
 This will also allow ecoSUB-µ AUVs to be re-tasked upon completion of a mission for further investigations or recovered as required.

 The objectives of this project are to accelerate the wider adoption of unmanned systems and enable them to work together to reduce the need for manned systems while saving costs and time.
-Many more users from the research, defence and commercial sectors will be able to access marine autonomous systems (MAS) and apply the benefits of collecting wide spatial and temporal data in an efficient and cost-effective manner.
+Many more users from the research, military and commercial sectors will be able to access marine autonomous systems (MAS) and apply the benefits of collecting wide spatial and temporal data in an efficient and cost-effective manner.